AUTOSCALING IN ALCHEMISCALE TECHNICAL DESIGN DOCUMENT

 Statestore representation

-A compute manager must be registered with the alchemiscale statestore, similarly to how compute services are registered.
+A compute manager must be registered with the alchemicale statestore, similarly to how compute services are registered.

 class ComputeManagerRegistration: